Transgender woman shot, killed in Pompano Beach

 Deputies are asking for help to find the shooter who killed a transgender woman Friday night in Pompano Beach.

 Cameron Breon was found shot just after 10 p.m. at 244 NW 12th Street in Pompano Beach.
-She was pronounced dead at the scene a short time later.
+Breon was pronounced dead at the scene a short time later.

 Broward Sheriff's Office deputies have not released a description of the shooter.